morrownr/USB-WiFi/README.md

 -----
+How to Modeswitch

+2021-03-12

-TEROW_ROW02FD USB WiFi adapter - How to modeswitch
+TEROW_ROW02FD USB WiFi adapter

-2021-03-11
+COMFAST CF-WU782AC USB WiFi adapter

-This adapter is a "multi-state" adapter in that it will initially show up as a CDROM or flash driver.
-If you run Windows, it would proceed to try to install a driver.
-In any OS besides Windows, it will remain in its state as a CDROM or flash drive.
+The above adapters are "multi-state" adapters in that they will initially show up as a CDROM or flash drive.
+If you run Windows, they will to try to install a driver.
+In any OS besides Windows, they will remain as a CDROM or flash drive and no driver will be installed.
 For the WiFi adapter to show up, the adapter has to be told to switch state.

 Most mainsteam distros of Linux include a utility call 'usb-modeswitch".
 It will execute the switch for you if it has the information about your adapter